Dancesport: Styles of Ballroom dancesport

 These categories apply to both individual couples and formation dance.
+Some competitions under USA Dance and WDSF also offer solo events where individuals compete by themselves (i.e., without a partner) in either the leader or follower role and are judged on their form and execution of technique.
+These events were added to give more opportunities for dancers without partners to compete.

 International governing organizations

 World Dance Council

 The World Dance Council (WDC) is a registered limited company, and the legal successor to the International Council of Ballroom Dancing (ICBD), which was formed in 1950 in Edinburgh.
 The WDC operates through a general council and two committees: